 Oh sure, she fumed in the dark, awake and annoyed.
 Tomorrow, Dr. Gabriel would repeat the official line: She could choose all medical interventions.
 She could elect to have whatever she wanted.

 Oh, that was such bullshit.
-Who was going to pay for all this choice?
-Which meant it wasn’t really a choice at all.
+It wasn’t really her choice at all.
 The problem wasn’t too much extraordinary medical treatment, it was the limits of ordinary medicine to worry about, mostly financial.
 She didn’t have a problem being kept alive through artificial means now – she’d never seen a dollar bill push out of the dirt in spring – so she didn’t see any reason to assume she would resent it later on.